-Posted at 17:53h in Creative Pattern Making, Fashion Design, Intermediate, Pattern Making Instructions, Pattern Puzzles, Using My Blocks 0 Comments
+Posted at 17:53h in Fashion Design, Fitted Dress Block, Pattern Making Instructions, Pattern Puzzles 0 Comments

 Last Saturday we all enjoyed a fab conversation about the #PatternPuzzle.
 As a bonus, Julie’s friend, Lynn Hoffman, shared a fashion history connection with our puzzle and an 1880’s polonaise jacket.
 When posting the sketch of the puzzle I included images of the historic reference.
 It is interesting to see how Lynn made the pattern shape connection with the drape and waterfall of these historic garments.

 The design for this puzzle is in fact 15 years old.
 I developed the design forecast project pictured below back in 1998.
 It was a delight to come across this ancient piece of design work and still find the ideas appealing.

 The pattern development work is based on a fitted dress block for woven fabrics.
 This block is available on the website – Womens Fitted Block Sizes 6-16.
 My design features princess panels, a built-up neckline, a wrap front bodice, distinctive pocket detail, asymmetric tucks, and a waterfall drape.
 Quite a lot for one style and more likely too much for any reasonable commercial manufacture.
 In fact, I think there are at least three different dress styles hiding inside this complex design.

 The front pattern pieces featured below include the princess panels, CF panel with drape and waterfall and the left side wrap for the upper bodice area.
 Keeping the CF panel on the straight grain means the large tucks for the drape will fall on the bias getting the best results from the fabric.
 I have included some of the construction lines in the pattern to hopefully make the process clearer.